Section Image

 Home cooks are spoiled for choice in Fourth Street-Berkeley Marina, with options like Whole Foods and the organic, bulk-bin paradise of Berkeley Natural Grocery Company.
 Specialty markets include The Spanish Table for cookware and products from Spain and Portugal; the all-Japanese-all-the-time Tokyo Fish Market; and the Halal Food & Meat Market, stocked with Middle Eastern staples.

-Right in the neighborhood, Berkeley Unified’s Ruth Acty Elementary earns an 8/10 from GreatSchools for its sky-high test scores and academic progress; students often continue from here to Martin Luther Middle and Berkeley High, both of which nab ratings of 7/10.
+Right in the neighborhood, Berkeley Unified’s Ruth Acty Elementary earns an A from Niche for its sky-high test scores and academic progress.
+Students often continue from here to Martin Luther King Jr. Middle School and Berkeley High School, which also score As.
 For more personalized learning, Fusion Academy Berkeley serves sixth through 12th grade with one student and one teacher per classroom.

 Melanie Wynne